dernae/Employee_Database/README.md

  FROM DELIVERABLE 1

-  - The number of employees eligibile for a retirement package is 90,308.
+  - The number of employees eligible for a retirement package is 90,308.
   - The individuals retiring will leave Senior Engineer, Senior Staff, Engineer, Staff, Techique Leader, Assistant Engineer and Manager positions vacant.
   - The Senior Engineer, Senior Staff, Engineer and Staff positions are the most imperative to fill.
 The number of